Photo by Daniel Barlow

 LATELY…

 In Winter ‘25, I joined PlayPenn’s 2026 cohort of playwrights.
-We’re going deep on the nuances of contract law — and I love that.
+We’re going deep on contract law, and I love that.
 Please send all-season recs for unmissable gin martinis, curries, and key lime pie in Philly!

 In Summer ‘25, I returned to the Sewanee Writers’ Conference on staff.
 The Conference is a singular space, a rare collision of my Appalachian & NYC homes.
 I also taught a summer playwriting course through UNC Asheville’s Great Smokies Writing Program.